-Judge Harold Hood of Detroit: He was in court to ‘do good work’
+Judge Harold Hood of Detroit: There to ‘do good work’

 Harold Hood rose through the legal profession to a position as chief judge pro tem of the Michigan Court of Appeals.